laravel/docs/helpers.md

 <a name="method-dd"></a>
 #### `dd()` {.collection-method}

-The `dd` function dumps the given variables and ends execution of the script:
+The `dd` function dumps the given variables and ends the execution of the script:

     dd($value);